ComputingTeachers/subjectKnowledge/data-collection/_comments.md

 > Perhaps the audit could be split up into categories such as 'Computer Science Knowledge for Schools' and 'Wider Subject Knowledge' to avoid the risk of unnecessarily knocking the confidence of student teacher's subject knowledge."

-> a lot of areas that have not changed as they have not been relevant to what I have been teaching.

-They have been in school 8 weeks * 4 days = 32 days

 > my confidence has gone up a little but I am not sure if the tracker reflects this

-> I still prefer the new audit model for its clarity and easy to answer the confidence for each topic

 > Several of the points on the new subject-knowledge audit are well outside of the scope of KS3, GCSEs and A Levels in Computer Science.
 In discussion with my department and Computing Teachers at other schools they have also agreed that there are several points that would not be covered in a Secondary School.